Dr. S. Hussain Zaheer Memorial High School

 Dr. Syed Hussain Zaheer Memorial High School, established in 1979, was named in honor of Dr. Syed Hussain Zaheer, the inaugural Director General of the Council of Scientific and Industrial Research (CSIR).
 The school was inaugurated by Prof. Saiyid Nurul Hasan, Vice President CSIR.

 Located in the city of Hyderabad, Telangana, India, the school operates under the aegis of the Indian Institute of Chemical Technology and is governed by the Council of Scientific and Industrial Research.
-This affiliation provides students with opportunities to interact with scientists from the institute.

-The school has played host to individuals such as Nobel laureates Robert H. Grubbs (2005), K. Barry Sharpless (2001), and Koichi Tanaka (2002), who visited in conjunction with its collaboration with the Indian Institute of Chemical Technology.
-The institution is known for organizing a science fair named "Ignited Minds" during India's National Science Day.
+The school has hosted several Nobel laureates such as Robert H. Grubbs (who won the Nobel Prize in Chemistry in 2005), K. Barry Sharpless (2001) and Koichi Tanaka (2002) visited the school and spoke to the students as part of the school's relationship with the Indian Institute of Chemical Technology.

-Mrs. Kaisar Sayeed served as the in-charge headmistress from the establishment for 34 years until her retirement in 2013.
+Mrs. Kaisar Sayeed was the in-charge headmistress of the establishment for 34 years until her retirement in 2013.
 Since 2016, Mrs. Gayatri Amruth has held the position of principal.

 There are plans to establish Dr. A. V. Rama Rao Science Museum at the school.